tissuepaperproducts/green-supchain-tracking/README.md

 # green-supchain-tracking

-Open-Source Project: Calling All Polygon Blockchain Programmers
+Open-Source Project: Calling All Polygon Ethereum Blockchain Programmers

-The goal is creating a polygon DApp tracking system for green paper products with the help of the world's best programmers.
+The goal is creating a polygon DApp tracking system for paper products with the help of the world's best programmers.

 Ethereum Smart Contract for Project Reference: SupplyChain

+Frontend : React

+Backend :  Solidity

 The new supply chain system should be conformed of these players: